Timber vs UPVC Windows: Making the Right Choice for Your Home

 Timber windows radiate a natural elegance that homeowners cherish.
 However, to maintain their pristine condition and ensure longevity, a consistent care routine is essential.
 Here’s how you can keep them in their best shape:

-- Regular Cleaning: Keep them looking fresh by dusting and wiping them with a damp cloth.
+1. Regular Cleaning: Keep them looking fresh by dusting and cleaning them following the Aftercare & Maintenance instructions.

 Cleaning and Maintaining uPVC Windows